 Derek Bambauer’s provocative paper argues that, because the remedies available to people who suffer unconsented distribution of intimate images of themselves are insufficient, we should amend copyright law to fill the gap.
 Bambauer’s proposal requires significant changes to every part of copyright—what copyright seeks to encourage, who counts as an author/owner, what counts as an exclusive right, what qualifies as infringement, what suffices as a defense, and what remedies are available.
 These differences are not mere details.
 Among other things, incentivizing intimacy is not the same thing as incentivizing creativity.
 Bambauer’s argument that copyright is normatively empty and already full of inconsistencies and exceptions does not justify such profound changes.
 Bambauer’s true target is § 230 of the Communications Decency Act, which protects online intermediaries from liability stemming from users’ violations of others’ privacy.
 Copyright claims aren’t subject to § 230, so his proposal hopes to force intermediaries to do more in revenge porn cases.
 But the case for requiring more from intermediaries to protect privacy should be made on its own merits, not by distorting copyright law.

 Scholarly Commons Citation

 Tushnet, Rebecca, "How Many Wrongs Make a Copyright?"
 (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1323.
+1323.